raganwald-deprecated/homoiconic/2010/04/igesture.md

 As Alan Perlis noted, "Every problem can be solved by creating another layer of abstraction, except for the problem of having too many layers of abstraction."

 I contacted Nico Goeminne, the author of jGesture, and he had no problem with my creating a derivative work.
-Its Apache license obviously permits sch an action, but I contacted Nico: Maybe he was working on the very same idea, maybe he'd want such a thing rolled into jGesture.
+Its Apache license obviously permits such an action, but I contacted Nico: Maybe he was working on the very same idea, maybe he'd want such a thing rolled into jGesture.
 As it happens, he has moved on to other interesting projects with his students, and he was ok with a new work.

 This brings me up to date.
 I have just released [iGesture][ig], a substantial modification of jGesture to generate events "from the ground up."
-Like jGesture, it's ajQuery plugin.
-And like my jQTouch, you handle everything with events.
+Like jGesture, it's a jQuery plugin.
+And like jQTouch, you handle everything with events.

-It goes further, by supporting all of jGestures events plus some new ones.
-So far, in addition to jGesture's built-in support for swipes in any direction, circles, close, and various combinations of swipes, iGesture also supports:
+It goes further, by having events for each different gesture.
+So you don't have to handle a swipe and then write a biug set of cascading if statements once you figure out which direction has been swiped.
+If you want a swipe to the left, you bind your handler to `gesture_left`. iGesture supports all of jGesture's named events plus some new ones.
+So far, in addition to swipes in any direction, circles, close, and various combinations of consecutive directions, iGesture also supports:

-1. Rotation and pinching on Mobile Safari.
+1. Rotation and pinching on Mobile Safari (`rotate` and `scale`).
-2. "Scrub," a back-and-forth wiping similar to the gesture the Apple Newton used to discard things.
+2. `scrub`, a back-and-forth wiping similar to the gesture the Apple Newton used to discard things.

-iGesture has a demo called naughts and Crosses that demonstrates gestures on a modern browser or iPhone.
+iGesture has a demo called [Naughts and Crosses][nc] that demonstrates gestures on a modern browser or iPhone.
 Draw an X (see the diagram above) to create a cross, a circle to create a naught, scrub to wipe the board clean, and you can even rotate the board using multi-touch on an iPhone.

+![Naughts and Crosses][oxox]

 The [README][igreadme] explains how all these gestures are supported with essentially six lines of code.
 I hope you like it.

 ----